ericallenpaul/EnumSeeder/README.md

 class is necessary to get all of the migration commands to work with a class.
 In a default web api setup your models and DbContext would all be part of the same project.
-That project can be launched and can contain its own connection string.
+That project can be launched and can contain settings with a connection string.
 The service class, however, can't be launched and can't have its own connection string.
 The IDesignTimeDbContextFactory is our work-around for this problem.
 I added a class called DbContextFactory.
 It inherits from IDesignTimeDbContextFactory and has